AArnott/CodeGeneration.Roslyn/README.md

 ### Package your code generator

+> ℹ If you've used `cgrplugin` template, you've already got metapackage project ready.

 You can also package up your code generator as a NuGet package for others to install and use.
 A project using `CodeGeneration.Roslyn.Plugin.Sdk` is automatically configured to produce a correct Plugin nuget package.

 #### Separate out the attribute

+> ⚠ This section is deprecated since it's now the default.

 The triggering attribute has to be available in consuming code.
 Your consumers can write it themselves, but it's not a good idea to require them do so.